psenough/teach_yourself_demoscene_in_14_days/README.md

 Demosceners often use nicknames to identify themselves, they also tend to hang out in so called demogroups.
 Some demosceners are active members of multiple demogroups, with or without using the same nickname.

 Let's get one thing clear: demoscene has no commercial purpose.
-The only thing you'll get out of the demoscene, and this only comes after investing a significant ammount of your free time into it, is a few useful softskills and a large community of computer nerd friends.
+The only thing you'll get out of the demoscene, and this only comes after investing a significant amount of your free time into it, is a few useful softskills and a large community of computer nerd friends.

 Demoscene releases are meant to show the limits of the machines, the technical skills and artistic sensibility of the makers.
 There are no rules to what kind of release you can make on the demoscene.
 Some demos are made as technical benchmarks, others as conceptual art, most are done just for fun.
 It is entirely up to you to explore what you like doing and share it with other demosceners.